PFAS

 An Act to Protect Massachusetts Public Health from PFAS

-An Act to Protect Massachusetts Public Health from PFAS, S.1504 and H.2450 Sponsored by Senator Julian Cyr and Representative Kate Hogan Per- and polyfluoroalkyl substances (PFAS) are a class of over 14,000 chemicals that are widely used in industrial processes and consumer products.
-Exposures to these chemicals at low levels have been linked to increased … Read more
+An Act to Protect Massachusetts Public Health from PFAS Sponsored by Senator Julian Cyr and Representative Kate Hogan Per- and polyfluoroalkyl substances (PFAS) are a class of over 14,000 chemicals that are widely used in industrial processes and consumer products.
+Exposures to these chemicals at low levels have been linked to increased risk for several … Read more

 An Act Relative to Toxic Free Kids

-An Act Relative to Toxic Free Kids, S.195 and H.384 Sponsored by Senator Cindy Friedman and Representative James Hawkins Chemicals that cause cancer, impact brain development, and disrupt hormones should not be in products specifically designed and marketed for children!
+An Act Relative to Toxic Free Kids, S.2660 and H.4357 Sponsored by Senator Jo Comerford and Representative James Hawkins Chemicals that cause cancer, impact brain development, and disrupt hormones should not be in products specifically designed and marketed for children!
 The Act Relative to Toxic-Free Kids will protect children from early life exposures to toxic … Read more

 An Act Protecting our Soil and Farms from PFAS Contamination

-An Act Protecting our Soil and Farms from PFAS Contamination, S.56 and H.109 Sponsored by Senator Jo Comerford and Representative Arena-DeRosa Per- and polyfluoroalkyl substances (PFAS) are a class of over 14,000 chemicals that are widely used in industrial processes and consumer products.
-Exposures to these chemicals at low levels have been linked to increased … Read more
+An Act Protecting our Soil and Farms from PFAS Contamination Sponsored by Senator Jo Comerford and Representative Arena-DeRosa Per- and polyfluoroalkyl substances (PFAS) are a class of over 14,000 chemicals that are widely used in industrial processes and consumer products.
+Exposures to these chemicals at low levels have been linked to increased risk for several … Read more

 Spotlight on PFAS Contamination: Urgent Issues Demand Action